Static and dynamic pages

 - 1Set a path as a parameter by checking the

-checkbox in the page URL configuration panel - 2Set a test value to simulate different parameter values in the editor
+Paramcheckbox in the page URL configuration panel - 2Set a test value to simulate different parameter values in the editor

-is a parameter that determines which article to display.
+For example, a blog page might use /blog/:slug where :slug is a parameter that determines which article to display.

 Nordcraft prioritizes static pages over dynamic pages when multiple pages match the current URL.